007revad/Asustor_Plex_Backup/README.md

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Asustor_Plex_Backup/releases
-2. Save the download zip file to a folder on the Synology.
+2. Save the download zip file to a folder on the Asustor.
 3. Unzip the zip file.

 ### Settings